Apple iBooks Author for Interactive Textbooks and Mobile Learning [VIDEO]

 DECEMBER 18, 2014

-Looking back, perhaps I should have done this right after leaving Adobe.
 I’m feeling refreshed and ready for round two with new ideas for my blog, books, courses on mLearning, presentations, and excited to take on a new projects for organizations looking to mobilize their learning.
-What can I do to help you with your eLearning and Mobile Learning projects?
+The idea that you can use Camtasia on a Mac to record your iPhone and then add mobile gestures to the recording is very exciting to me and should be to you, too.

 Mobile Learning: A Brief Reading List